 Members of the RJC, spanning from mine to retail, must be verified and certified against a Code of Practices (COP) that ensures they meet the highest standards in terms of business ethics, human and labor rights, working conditions, health, safety and environmental management.
 These standards include: ILO Labor Standards, OECD Due Diligence Guidance for Minerals & Metals, UN Guiding Principles on Business & Human Rights, UN Global Compact, and Sustainable Development Goals (SDGs) and the 2030 Agenda.

-2. The Kimberley Process and the World Diamond Council
+2. The Kimberley Process

 As the body that represents the international diamond industry in the KP, the World Diamond Council (WDC) created the System of Warranties (SoW).
 Through this system, the buyers and sellers of diamonds commit to adhering to universally accepted principles of human and labour rights, anti-corruption and anti-money laundering (AML).